zentrocdot/Bash/tools_for_files/README.md

 ### Scripts

 <p align="justify">The scripts in the main folder have been tested and work as expected.
-The scripts in the tmp folder needs a little bit more work to get the expected results.</p>
+The scripts in the <code>tmp</code> folder needs a little bit more work to get the expected results.
+They are intented for testing purposes.</p>

 ### References